NavyaG-lab/Tech-writer/itaipu/workflow.md

 1. Follow the instructions about [merging pull requests](#merging-pull-requests)

+1. Once your service has started producing data on its Datomic database, double check that it's not [blacklisted on correnteza](https://github.com/nubank/correnteza/blob/config/src/prod/correnteza_config.json).
+If it is, create a PR to remove it from the blacklist and submit to #squad-data-infra for review

 ### Updating an Existing Contract

 A Clojure service that already has generated contract Scala files will store them in `/resources/[DB-NAME]/*.scala`.
 When running unit tests on a service with generated contracts, any change to an attribute that is included in a contract (or any addition of an attribute without `:contract/include false`) will cause the generated Scala file to no longer match.

 If you want to add, change or remove an attribute: